 The Highway Code reminds us that nobody has priority at unmarked crossroads (rule 146).
 That means that you don’t have any formal right to emerge onto the junction before other vehicles.
 Neither do they have the right to go ahead of you.

-That said, there are general principles used at normal crossroads that we can apply here.
+That said, there are general right of way principles used at normal crossroads that we can apply here.
 These aren’t hard and fast, so never just assume that another driver will be on the same wavelength as you.
 But in general:

 - First come, first served: whomever arrives at the junction first should have the option to make the first move.